Minerva: Bath

 During Roman rule, Minerva became equated with the Celtic goddess Sulis, to the degree where their names were used both together and interchangeably.
 She was believed to preside over the healing hot springs located in Bath.
 Though Minerva is not a water deity, her association with intellectual professions as Minerva Medica she could also be thought of as a healing goddess, the epigraphic evidence present makes it clear that this is how Minerva was thought of in Bath.

 Some of the archaeological evidence present in Bath leads scholars to believe that it was thought Minerva could provide full healing from things such as rheumatism via the hot springs if she was given full credit for the healing.

 The temple of Sulis Minerva was known for having a miraculous altar-fire that burned coal as opposed to the traditional wood.

 Carrawburgh

 There is evidence of worship of Minerva Medica in Carrawburgh due to archaeological evidence such as a relief depicting her and Aesculapius.

 Chester

 There is a shrine dedicated to Minerva in Edgar's Field built in the face of a quarry next to the River Dee.

 Etruscan Menrva

-Stemming from an Italic moon goddess *Meneswā ('She who measures'), the Etruscans adopted the inherited Old Latin name, *Menerwā, thereby calling her Menrva.
+Stemming from an Italic goddess *Meneswā, the Etruscans adopted the inherited Old Latin name, *Menerwā, thereby calling her Menrva.
 It is presumed that her Roman name, Minerva, is based on this Etruscan mythology.
 Minerva was the goddess of wisdom, war, art, schools, justice and commerce.
 She was the Etruscan counterpart to Greek Athena.
 Like Athena, Minerva burst from the head of her father, Jupiter (Greek Zeus), who had devoured her mother (Metis) in an unsuccessful attempt to prevent her birth.